How the City of Columbia plans to enforce their mask mandate at UofSC football games

 Chief Jenkins said since the ordinance was enacted, they haven’t issued any citations around the city.
 He said they’re hopeful they won’t have to give out any during games scheduled while the 30-day ordinance is in place.

-There are exceptions for anyone under the age of 5, or while drinking, eating, or when wearing a face covering causes or aggravates a health condition.
+There are exceptions for anyone under the age of 5, or while drinking, eating, or when wearing a face-covering cause or aggravates a health condition.

 Last football season masks were required, Cheif Jenkins said this year will be a little different since the stadium is at full capacity.